JoseRenatoCardoso/MyDiscordBOT/README.md

 # MyDiscordBOT
-This is a begineer project of a discord BOT
+This is a beginner project of a discord BOT